paruljain/smartthings/garage_door/README.md

 1. WeMos D1 Mini ESP8266 development board
 2. Relay shield for WeMos D1 Mini
-3. Android phone charger (5V micro USB wall poer supply for the WeMos)
+3. Android phone charger (5V micro 1 Amp USB wall power supply for the WeMos)
 4. Smartthings hub
 5. Zwave tilt sensor (Ecolink, Monoprice etc.).
 You can alternatively use a door/window sensor.
 However correct mounting of such a sensor is much harder than a tilt sensor